 Playing safe is the best advice I’d give you.
-Be particularly attentive at the following potentially dangerous situations:
+In particular, pay attention to the following potentially dangerous situations:

-- The dog must never be allowed to pick up the child’s toys in its mouth.
-If this happens, instruct the child not to attempt to take the toy from the dog, but to tell you, or another adult.
+- We must never allow the dog to pick up the child’s toys in its mouth.
+If this happens, instruct the child not to take the toy from the dog, but to tell you, or another adult.

-- Do not allow dog and child to play rough games where unforeseen consequences are unavoidable.
+- Do not allow the dog and the child to play rough games where unforeseen consequences are unavoidable.

 - Instruct the child not to run in the dog’s presence, as this is liable to encourage the dog to chase the child.